zokradonh/kopano-docker/owncloud/README.md

 # Running kopano-docker together with Owncloud

-To have a demo environment that runs both Kopano and Owncloud perform the following modifications:
+To have a demo environment that runs both Kopano and Owncloud perform the following modifications.
+This setup uses the official images from https://hub.docker.com/r/owncloud/server.

 1. Add the `owncloud.yml` to the `COMPOSE_FILE` variable in your `.env` file.